SuhailAhmad1/Furniture_Backend/README.md

 Hi,
 So This is the backend(apis) for a furniture company.
 After cloning this repo.
 Create and activate the virtual env.
-And run `pip intsall -r requuirement.txt`, It will install all the necessary libraries used in this project.
+And run `pip intsall -r requirement.txt`, It will install all the necessary libraries used in this project.

 ## Main libraries used are :
 1. Flask : For creating the server and the apis.